ubuntu/ubuntu-desktop-documentation/docs/how-to/reconfigure-windows-to-use-ahci.md

     ![Regedit override](/images/windows-ahci/Regedit-override-dword.png)

-1. Repeat this set of changes for the following path in the Registry Editor:
+1. Repeat these changes for the following path in the Registry Editor, if the path exists on your system:

     ```text
     HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\storahci\